"

 • Identify different gasses associated with the OFC process.

-• Explain the fundamentals of Oxy-fuel cutting techniques
+• Explain the fundamentals of OFC techniques.

-• Explain the Oxy-Acetylene welding process.
+• Explain the oxyacetylene welding process.

 Key Terms